Aliases for GALNT7 Gene

 GeneCards Summary for GALNT7 Gene

 GALNT7 (Polypeptide N-Acetylgalactosaminyltransferase 7) is a Protein Coding gene.
-Among its related pathways are Metabolism and O-linked glycosylation.
-GO annotations related to this gene include carbohydrate binding and polypeptide N-acetylgalactosaminyltransferase activity.
-An important paralog of this gene is GALNT4.
+Among its related pathways are O-linked glycosylation and Mucin type O-glycan biosynthesis.
+Gene Ontology (GO) annotations related to this gene include carbohydrate binding and polypeptide N-acetylgalactosaminyltransferase activity.
+An important paralog of this gene is GALNT1.

 Glycopeptide transferase involved in O-linked oligosaccharide biosynthesis, which catalyzes the transfer of an N-acetyl-D-galactosamine residue to an already glycosylated peptide.
 In contrast to other proteins of the family, it does not act as a peptide transferase that transfers GalNAc onto serine or threonine residue on the protein receptor, but instead requires the prior addition of a GalNAc on a peptide before adding additional GalNAc moieties.
 Some peptide transferase activity is however not excluded, considering that its appropriate peptide substrate may remain unidentified.